-The Data plane of SDN consists of the network elements, the only hardware component required in the SDN network.
-Also known as Infrastructure layer, this plane comprises of network devices, mostly OpenFlow Switches, which are responsible for forwarding the data packets in the network.
-This plane interacts with SDN controller through the Southbound interface (SBI), providing the controller information about the link status between the devices, connected host status, switchport information, etc. All the queries of the network devices about the received data packet at any switchport, are answered by the SDN controller.
+The data plane of SDN consists of the network elements, the only hardware component required in the SDN network.
+Also known as Infrastructure layer, this plane comprises of network devices, mostly OpenFlow switches, which are responsible for forwarding the data packets in the network.
+This plane interacts with SDN controller through the Southbound interface (SBI), providing the controller information about the link status between the devices, connected host status, switchport information, etc. All the queries of the network devices about the received data packet at any switchport are answered by the SDN controller.
 The widely well-known SBI protocol, OpenFlow provides the control plane with the network control policies and allows it to configure the forwarding flow rules on the Open vSwitches.

 The challenges faced by the static and inflexible architecture of the legacy networks in this increasing dynamic networking era, SDN provides the opportunity to answer these difficulties and offer great platform for next generation networking.
 By enabling open user-controlled administration of the network, SDN aims to execute network operations that cannot be performed without the need of additional software.
 As a result of the separation of the control plane and data plane, which enables centralized control and simplifies network management, the main advantage of SDN is the logical construction of a centralized controller.